-While I continue to have the above reservations regarding the “yield curve” as an indicator, I do believe that it should be monitored.
+While I continue to have the above-stated reservations regarding the “yield curve” as an indicator, I do believe that it should be monitored.

 (click on chart to enlarge image)(chart courtesy of StockCharts.com; chart creation and annotation by the author)

 Additionally, below is a chart showing the same spread between the 10-Year Treasury and 2-Year Treasury, albeit with a slightly different measurement, using constant maturity securities.
-This daily chart is from June 1, 1976 to April 19, 2016, with recessionary periods shown in gray.
-This chart shows a value of 1.02%:
+This daily chart is from June 1, 1976 through December 20, 2016, with recessionary periods shown in gray.
+This chart shows a value of 1.32%:

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 2265.18 as this post is written